What entry-level or junior consultants do at CPCS

 These consultants also go through introductory courses and brown bag lunches focusing on our core sectors, which are transport, power and public-private partnerships.

-Once they have grasped the fundamentals, junior consultants move on to support, coordinate and contribute to project work.
+After grasping the fundamentals, junior consultants move on to support, coordinate and contribute to projects.
 They lay the groundwork while senior consultants and technical experts take the lead in client-facing duties and project management.

 Junior consultants are responsible for: